Tesseract-Energy/Python-Take-Home/README.md

 * Python script for ingesting and collating the data
 * Database of your choice (e.g. Postgres or SQLite) containing raw data tables and a collated time-series table
-* Description of how you would deploy this in production as a MVP (not focusing on scaling, just robustness of this simple pipeline)
+* Description of how you would deploy this in production as an MVP (not focusing on scaling, just robustness of this simple pipeline)